oltoko/PathCopy/README.md

 # PathCopy
-Copies the absolute Path of the given file or directory to the clipboard.
+A cli command which copies the absolute Path of the given file or directory to the clipboard.

 ## Usage